-In this paper, we follow the Multi-temporal InSAR method StaMPS/MTI developed by Hooper (2008) that combines InSAR PS method with SB method in order to extract the deformation signal at a larger number of pixels and to increase the signal-over-noise-ratio.
-The selection of PS pixels is performed firstly using PS approach developed by Hooper et al. (2007), and then, a second series of interferograms are processed using SB approach in order to identify distributed scatterers (DS) for which the filtered phase does not decorrelate significantly over short time period.
-Using the MT-InSAR method, the deformation signal is extracted at both the PS and DS pixels, that we call here Selected Pixels (SP), increasing the spatial coverage of signal and eventually contributing to a better phase unwrapping.
-A first 3-D phase unwrapping using a statistical cost approach (Hooper et al., 2012), and then the estimate of the Digital Elevation Model (DEM) errors by correlation with the values of the perpendicular baselines of each interferograms in order to unwrapped a second time taking into account these corrections.
-ALOS time-series analysis can suffer from residual DEM errors due to the frequent temporal correlation of the perpendicular baseline (Samsonov, 2010; Chen et al., 2013), however in our dataset the temporal correlation of the perpendicular baseline is low and the inversion for DEM error is robust due to the temporal variability of the perpendicular baseline; we observe no DEM errors in the region of surface deformation.
+In this paper, we follow the Multi-temporal InSAR method StaMPS/MTI developed by Hooper (2008) that combines In-SAR PS method with SB method in order to extract the deformation signal at a larger number of pixels and to increase the signal-over-noise ratio.
+The selection of PS pixels is performed firstly using PS approach developed by Hooper et al. (2007), and then, a second series of interferograms are processed using SB approach in order to identify distributed scatterers (DS), for which the filtered phase does not decorrelate significantly over short time periods.
+Using the MT-InSAR method, the deformation signal is extracted at both the PS and DS pixels, that we here call selected pixels (SP), increasing the spatial coverage of signal and eventually contributing to a better phase unwrapping.
+A first 3-D phase unwrapping using a statistical cost approach (Hooper et al., 2012), and then the estimate of the digital elevation model (DEM) errors by correlation with the values of the perpendicular baselines of each interferograms in order to unwrapped a second time taking into account these corrections.
+ALOS time-series analysis can suffer from residual DEM errors due to the frequent temporal correlation of the perpendicular baseline (Samsonov, 2010; Chen et al., 2013), however in our data set the temporal correlation of the perpendicular baseline is low and the inversion for DEM error is robust due to the temporal variability of the perpendicular baseline; we observe no DEM errors in the region of surface deformation.

-Up to now, few applications of this methodology have focused in land subsidence over urban area (e.g., Aobpaet et al., 2010; Yan et al., 2012).
+Up to now, few applications of this methodology have focused on land subsidence in urban areas (e.g., Aobpaet et al., 2010; Yan et al., 2012).